-- 22.1 The signed declaration must contain a clear statement on the inclusion of any previously published material.
-See also regulation 25. - 22.2 A student cannot include in a thesis material that has been accepted for publication prior to the start of their programme of study, unless registered for a PhD by Research Publications degree (see regulation 23).
-Guidance on including publications in a thesis is available online. - 22.3 See also regulation 19.
+- 23.1 The signed declaration must contain a clear statement on the inclusion of any previously published material.
+See also regulation 26. - 23.2 A student cannot include in a thesis material that has been accepted for publication prior to the start of their programme of study, unless registered for a PhD by Research Publications degree.
+Guidance on including publications in a thesis is available online: www.ed.ac.uk/files/atoms/files/publications_in_thesis.pdf - 23.3 See also regulation 19.

-Regulation 23 PhD by Research Publications: submission
+Regulation 24 PhD by Research Publications: submission